 - "...given that shared ownership products will require both mortgage payments (on the part they own) and rental payments (on the landlord's share).
 In these cases, rental and mortgage payments should together constitute no more than 30% of gross income..." - 3.3.7 Affordable housing provided as intermediate housing must be at a price that is affordable for the area within which the proposal is located.
 The Councils will use median household income multiplied by 3.5 plus 5 or 10% deposit based upon the level required by mortgage providers. - 3.3.8 Median household income on Ward level is only available for the new 11 Electoral Wards on Ynys Môn.
-Due to the scale of these Wards the Councils have used figures
+Due to the scale of these Wards the Councils have used figures based upon the Lower Super Output Areas (LSOA).
+See Appendix 4 for the table showing the latest median household income figures for the LSOA in the Plan area (At appropriate times this information will be updated and provided as a factual addendum to the SPG).

-- based upon the Lower Super Output Areas (LSOA).
-See Appendix 4 for the table showing the latest median household income figures for the LSOA in the Plan area (At appropriate times this information will be updated and provided as a factual addendum to the SPG). - 3.3.9 This figure is then multiplied by 3.5.
+- 3.3.9 This figure is then multiplied by 3.5.
 We have used a 3.5 multiplier for both single earner household and dual income households due to the increase in house prices since 2006 when the Local Market Housing Assessment Guide was prepared. - 3.3.10 Finally an allowance is made for a deposit level provided.
-In relation to the figures in Appendix 4 we have shown figures for a 5% deposit and 10% deposit based upon the median household income times 3.5. - 3.3.11 The table below shows the calculation from Appendix 4 for the LSOA of Pentir 1 which forms part of the settlement of Bangor:
+The level of deposit is based upon 10% of the average price of similar types of dwellings i.e. detached, semi-detached, terrace or flats, sold within the locality over the preceding 5 years.
+Five years is used to ensure that there is a sufficient volume of house sales within individual settlements.
+This information can be obtained from estate agents online selling sites.
+A different deposit percentage and period of house sales will be considered if the applicant can satisfy the Local Authority that this would be more appropriate with a specific application. - 3.3.11 The table below shows the calculation from Appendix 4 for the LSOA of Pentir 1 which forms part of the settlement of Bangor.
+The Deposit level is based upon average prices of dwellings sold over the past 5 years in Bangor from the Zoopla website: